pmlave/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 9. Multiply all values in a dictionary by 2.
 10. Checking values associated with keys and returning a key relating to the highest value.
+11. Multiply all list values by a certain number using map.